Retails at $20.00

-The Anthology will be available in late summer/early fall 2014
+The Anthology will be available in October 2014

-Orders will be taken at Ascent Aspirations Email
+Orders are being taken at Ascent Aspirations Email or by PayPal

 Winners and Contributors